Tips for overcoming challenges and finding financial clarity.

 Make a commitment to communicate.

 When it comes to finances, give yourself the same advice a teacher might give a child: No question is a bad question.
 Ask your partner or a financial advisor for clarification when there’s something you don’t understand.
-If you and your partner are working together on finances, discuss your goals individually and as a couple.
-And make a commitment to each other that you’ll be good listeners and will keep the conversation going.
+If you and your partner are working together on finances, discuss your goals individually and

 Ask for help.